tsmean/experimental/README.md

-# Pre-alpha Discalimer
+# Discalimer

-Note that this project is still in furious development and only a glimpse of it’s full potential is publicly visible today.
+**Note that this project is still in furious development and only a glimpse of it’s full potential is publicly visible today.
 To get notified when the next major public release is ready, [sign up to this mailing list](http://http://eepurl.com/cXa2aP).
-To apply for alpha testing, visit www.tsmean.com/alpha.
+To apply for alpha testing, visit www.tsmean.com/alpha.**

 <hr>